Reflection (Fifth Harmony album): Songs and lyrical content

-The album opens with synths riffs introduced on the first track "Top Down".
+The album opens with synth riffs introduced on the first track "Top Down".
 As well as finger snaps, it features tottering beats and a horn riff in the hook, which critics compared to Ariana Grande's "Problem".
 In the song's chorus the group sings, "Blaze it up we'll be cruisin', with the Top Down/Rev up the engine we'll be cruisin' watch it go down/Get in my truck and I'll be ridin' with my Top Down".
 Brennan Carley of Spin described it as "an unknowingly filthy anthem about riding in the car".
 During the hook, the phrase "electric city" is repeated several times.
 The song's hip hop-inspired production was also compared to "Fancy" by rapper Iggy Azalea featuring Charli XCX.

 The second track "Boss" features trumpets, handclaps and heavy bass, creating a rhythmic, militaristic sound.
 The lyrics feature several cultural references.
 For example, the song's first verse refers to hip hop dance movement "Nae Nae": "Everyday is payday, swipe my card, then I do the nae nae."
 The second line clearly cites the rappers Kanye West and Ray J: "You're talking to a lady, I want a Kanye and not a Ray J." During the chorus, the group also praised female icons Michelle Obama and Oprah Winfrey.
 The song was compared to Destiny's Child's "Independent Women".
 Christina Garibaldi from MTV commented that the group "proudly sing about the fact they don't need a man as they "pledge allegiance to my independent girls in here".
 In an interview with Garibaldi, the group said "the whole point of this song is for girls who are our age to turn it on and feel confident and empowered because at this age being insecure is such a common occurrence.
 So we think when you turn that song on, you feel sexy and feel good about yourself."
 The next track, "Sledgehammer", is '80s-inspired synthpop.
 It features EDM beats, and heavy synths.
 Lyrically, the song uses "Sledgehammer" as a metaphor to express the physical effects of love.